 It’s that time of year when college students are packing up and heading back for a year’s study.
 First year students are given many different warnings from their parents and well-meaning friends.
 They are told to focus on their studies and not to get carried away with the variety of extra-curricular activities.
 Most of the time experience offers sound advice, but there might be some reasons for college students to purposefully take advantage of solid credit card offers.
 While there are dangers for anyone who mishandles credit cards, college students may find that there are some pretty impressive benefits for those who use credit cards appropriately.

-Three Major Benefits College Students may get from Credit Cards
+Three Benefits College Students Can Get from Credit Cards

 When handled appropriately, credit cards can be beneficial for college students.
 There are three basic, but major, benefits associated with obtaining and using a credit card during your college years.

 - Establish a Solid Credit Report and History

 Student loans may help establish some credit and have a positive impact on your credit score.
 However, this is not going to do you any good until after you have graduated from school and started paying them back.
 FICO has some interesting criteria for determining your credit score and one of those is diversity of credit sources along with responsible use of credit cards.
 One way to improve your credit score is consistently making payments on time.
 Credit cards can also help students who do not obtain school loans prove they are responsible financially.
 It establishes a good credit history which can help obtain their own house or apartment later on.

 - First Credit Cars Can be a Financial Teaching Tool

 Parents can sit down with students to go over monthly statements to assist them in monitoring their spending.
 As time goes on and the student becomes more responsible and comfortable parents can back off and allow students to manage more of their finances.
 There are three tings students are going to learn about financial concepts from